kozo2/bioconductor.org/content/developers/developers-forum.md

 ## Schedule

 The forum takes place on the third Thursday of each month.
 Timing is typically 09:00 PDT / 12:00 EDT / 18:00 CEST and the meetings last approximately one hour.
-We announce upcoming meetings on the Bioconductor developer mailing list, Slack, and Twitter.
+We announce upcoming meetings on the Bioconductor developer mailing list, Zulip, and Twitter.

 ## Previous Meetings